Part 3 : Encourage quick starts and preparation for ‘Power’

 Pre-loading of your muscles is also important for producing power.
-It’s also important at times to look like your are about to produce power, so pre-loading will aid deception.
+It’s also important at times to look like you are about to produce power, so this pre-loading will also aid deception.

 Within complex strokes such as the overhead forehand smash and high backhand clear, pre-loading of muscle groups is vital.
 The timing and sequences of these actions needs to be smooth with no stutters or stops within the action.
 The coach should be able to see this smooth progression and the players report that it ‘feels as if the power jusr flows’.

 Question : Coaches, what shapes are required for the body to pre-load in these strokes ; the deep forehand, the jump smash, the overhead high backhand.